 Posted in black pete, Cultural Differences, Holland, Language, Racism, Sinterklaas, Slavery

 Tagged black pete, Dutch blackface, Holidays, Netherlands, racial stereotypes, Racism, racisme, Saint Nicholas, Sinterklaas, Zwarte Piet

 Okay, it’s the end of November and that means that Sinterklaas (Saint Nicholas) is arriving in the Netherlands, with his helpers, who have traditionally been all called Zwarte Piet (Black Pete).
 The Zwarte Pieten are traditionally white people with blackface.
 People of color in the Netherlands have gradually become vocal about not liking that and the Dutch reaction is incredibly embarrassing to me.
 Continue reading

 Posted in American flag, black pete, Books, Cultural Differences, Education, Emigration / Immigration, Employment, Holland, Language, Montessori Schools, National Anthem, Nationalism, Pledge of Allegiance, Racism, School Libraries, Sinterklaas, Slavery, University, Violence

 Tagged culture, cultuur, immigratie, immigration, Nederland, Netherlands, politics, politiek, Racism, racisme, Saint Nicholas, Sinterklaas, tolerance, toleratie, Zwarte Piet

-Posted in Fascism, German Occupation 1940 - 1945, Holland, Nationalism, Society, US Politics, Violence, World War Two
+Posted in Fascism, German Occupation 1940 - 1945, Holland, Migrate, Nationalism, Society, US Politics, Violence, World War Two